Pavelski goals not enough for Stars, now in 3-1 Cup hole

 When he scored in the first period to give the Stars a 2-0 lead, Pavelski broke a tie for second-place among American skaters.
 He had been tied at 58 with Mike Modano, who was on the Stars’ only Stanley Cup championship team in 1999.

+After the first 13 seasons of his career with the San Jose Sharks, including a trip to the Stanley Cup Final four years ago as their captain, Pavelski signed a three-year contract with Dallas in free agency last summer.
+Wanting another chance to win a championship, his final decision came down to the Stars or the Lightning.

 Pavelski has 12 goals inside the bubble, the most ever in a single postseason by a player 36 or older.
+He had 14 goals in 67 regular-season games for the Stars.

+Tyler Seguin, who had two assists and was in front of the goal when Pavelski’s turnaround shot in the third period ricocheted off the goalie and a defender, said the Stars were fortunate to have a quick turnaround.

+“I believe in this team, I believe in the boys.
+I know we’ve got another level,” Seguin said.

 More AP NHL: https://apnews.com/NHL and https://twitter.com/AP_Sports